Code-Institute-Submissions/jjayadeepravuri-project2/README.md

 ### Imagery

-No Images were used
+Swedish flag was used as favicon image

 ### Structure of the site
 When entering the site, users will be on the home page which is the Landing page.
 There is a 'Let's Play' button that users can click to enter the Get Set Go button, to get on the mood before playing the game.
 Once on the game page, users will be faced with the first question from the quiz.
 Every time they click on an answer, the next question will load.
-Once 10 questions have been answered, the restart button will appear to play the game again or they can go home by clicking on the logo, which will redirect them to the home page.
+Once 10 questions have been answered, a final score will be displayed and the restart button will appear to play the game again or they can go home by clicking on the logo, which will redirect them to the home page.

 ## Features